MediaComem/docker-brownbag/README.md

 drivers such as `bridge`, `host` and `none`.
 The links in that article will also give more information on how Docker networks work at the OS level.

-For now, know that a [bridge network][docker-bridge-networks] uses a software bridge which allows containers connected to the same bridge network to communicate, while providing isolation from containers which are not connected to that bridge network.
-The Docker bridge driver automatically installs rules in the host machine so that containers on different bridge networks cannot communicate directly with each other.
+For now, know that a [**bridge network**][docker-bridge-networks] uses a software bridge which **allows containers connected to the same network to communicate**, while providing isolation from containers which are not connected to that network.
+The Docker bridge driver automatically installs rules in the host machine so that **containers on different bridge networks cannot communicate directly with each other**.

 A bridge network named `bridge` exists by default.
 New containers connect to it unless otherwise specified.
-However, we will not use this default network, as user-defined bridge networks are superior to the default bridge network.
+However, we will not use this default network, as **user-defined bridge networks are superior** to the default bridge network.
 We will see why shortly.

 Let's create a network for our application with the `docker network create <name>` command: